bhaberer/cinch-twitterwatch/README.md

 ## Usage

-For the gem to work alll you will need to is add the gem to your plugins:
+For the gem to work all you will need to is require the gem and add it to your plugins:

+    require 'cinch-twitterwatch'

     @bot = Cinch::Bot.new do
       configure do |c|